The-Drobe/traefik-ssl-certificate-exporter/README.md

 </div>
 <br/>

+This is fork of rafi0101/traefik-ssl-certificate-exporter.
+There is no changes apart from github actions which have been setup to build docker images for arm and amd64.

 Go tool to export traefik ssl certificates

 The Docker container exports periodically the traefik ssl certificates and make them available in the ```certs/``` folder